NordicPlayground/nRF52-Bluetooth-Course/Readme.md

 #include "ble_srv_common.h"
 ```

-Next, we're going to need a 128-bit UUID for our custom service since its not Bluetooth SIG .
+Next, we're going to need a 128-bit UUID for our custom service since its not 16-bit Bluetooth  SIG UUID.
 There are several ways to generate a 128-bit UUID, but we'll use [this](https://www.uuidgenerator.net/version4) Online UUID generator.
 The webpage will generate a random 128-bit UUID, which in my case was

 ```
 f364adc9-b000-4042-ba50-05ca45bf8abc